-We have identified the following predator control courses available for secondary schools.
+We have identified the following predator control courses available for secondary schools around Aotearoa New Zealand.

 Papa Taiao Earthcare

-NCEA level 2 or 3 ( a two day course).
+Predator control course, NCEA level 2 or 3

 In this two day course, with NCEA credits available, students discover the extraordinary endemic biodiversity of Aotearoa and the significance of protecting these species through predator control.
 Students finish with an understanding of predator eradication methods, monitoring, and the importance of community engagement.

 Courses include an overnight stay and can be arranged throughout the country (you can even combine a course with other schools in your area to meet the minimum number of students required).
 Cost $545 per student, schools can utilise STAR and Gateway funding.
 Transport needs to be organised by the school.

 Whenua Restoration — restoring the endemic biodiversity on land, NCEA level 2 or 3